Skip to main content

 2.5.7 Dragging Movements

-An action that is achieved by dragging from one point to another (for example, drag-and-drop for reordering) can also be performed using individual clicks or by pressing buttons.
+An action that is achieved by dragging from one point to another, for example drag-and-drop for reordering, can also be carried out by pressing buttons (‘Move item up’, ‘Move item down’, etc.).

 This is related to 2.1.1 Keyboard and 2.5.1 Pointer Gestures.